soos-io/kb-docs/DAST/AWSCodeBuild.md

 Set up an AWS CodeBuild project and scan an endpoint with SOOS DAST.

 ## Prerequisites
-- You need to have a [SOOS account.](https://app.soos.io/register)
+- You need to have a [SOOS account](https://app.soos.io/register) with DAST scanning enabled.
-- You need to have a AWS Codebuild project created

 ## Steps